mossytreesandferns/DataCampProjects/README.md

 # DataCampProjects
 Formal Projects from Data Camp Career Paths<br>
 <br>
+ABTestingGames.ipynb - analyzing data on a game and implementing an AB test <br>
 TheAndroidAppMarketonGooglePlay.ipynb - analysis of data for apps on Google Play. <br>
 NobelPrizeWinners.ipynb - analysis of data on Nobel Prize winners. <br>
 notebook.ipynb - analysis of data regarding the effect of handwashing. <br>